Deng Qidong

 Deng Qidong (邓起东 (Teng Ch'i-tung); January 1938 – 6 November 2018) was a Chinese geologist.

 Biography

 Deng was born in Shuangfeng County, Hunan in 1938.
 After graduating from the Central South University in 1961, he was assigned to the Institute of Geology, Chinese Academy of Sciences.
-He joined the Communist Party of China on 25 May 1961.
+He joined the Chinese Communist Party on 25 May 1961.
 From February 1978 to March 1998 he worked in the China Earthquake Administration, where he was appointed director of Graduate Degree Committee of Geological Research Institute.
 In 2003 he was elected a fellow of the Chinese Academy of Sciences.
 He died of illness at Beijing 301 Hospital, in Beijing, on 6 November 2018.